ibm-cloud-docs/EventStreams/quick_setup_guide.md

 The JSON document must contain a `name` attribute, specifying the name of the Kafka topic to create.
 The JSON can also specify the number of partitions to assign to the topic (using the `partitions` property).
 If the number of partitions is not specified, the topic is created with a single partition.

+One or more partitions make up a topic.
+A partition is an ordered list of messages.
+1 partition is sufficient for getting started, but production systems often have more.

+Partitions are distributed across the brokers to increase the scalability of your topic.
+You can also use them to distribute messages across the members of a consumer group.

 You can also specify an optional `configs` object within the request.
-This allows the specification of the `retentionMs` property, which controls how long (in milliseconds) Kafka retains messages published to the topic.
+This allows you to specify the `retentionMs` property, which controls how long (in milliseconds) Kafka retains messages published to the topic.
 After this time elapses the messages are automatically deleted to free space.
-Note that the value of the `retentionMs` property must be specified in a whole number of hours (for example, multiples of 3600000).
+You must specify the value of the `retentionMs` property in a whole number of hours (for example, multiples of 3600000).

 For guidance about the settings that you can modify when creating topics, see [topic configuration](/docs/EventStreams?topic=EventStreams-kafka_java_api).

-Expected HTTP status codes:
+The expected HTTP status codes are as follows:

 * 202: Topic creation request was accepted.
 * 400: Invalid request JSON.
 * 403: Not authorized to create topic.
 * 422: Semantically invalid request.

 If the request to create a Kafka topic succeeds, HTTP status code 202 (Accepted) is returned.
-If the operation fails, a HTTP status code of 422 (Unprocessable Entity) is returned, and a JSON object containing additional information about the failure is returned as the body of the response.
+If the operation fails, a HTTP status code of 422 (Unprocessable Entity) is returned, and a [JSON object](#information-returned-when-a-request-fails) containing additional information about the failure is returned as the body of the response.

 ### Example
 {: #create_topic_api_example}

 You can exercise the REST endpoint for creating a Kafka topic using the following snippet of curl.
-You need to supply your own API key or token and specify the correct endpoint for ADMIN API.
+You'll need to supply your own API key or token and specify the correct endpoint for ADMIN API.

 ```sh
 curl -i -X POST -H 'Accept: application/json' -H 'Content-Type: application/json' -H 'Authorization: Bearer ${TOKEN}' --data '{ "name": "newtopic", "partitions": 1}' ${ADMIN_URL}/admin/topics